easywithizzy/arp-scripts/README.md

 # Annapurna Roleplay | Custom ESX Scripts

-These are custom/modified scripts which uses ESX Framework developed by DOSE.
-ARP is a FiveM RP server which allows players to perform their roleplays with the rules of the server.
+These are custom/modified scripts which uses ESX Framework.
+ARP is a Nepalese FiveM RP server which allows players to perform their roleplays with the rules of the server.

-Annapurna Roleplay is currently owned and developed by DOSE.
+ARP is currently owned and developed by DOSE.